sqz269/tlmc-etl/STEPS.md

 This section details the process of extracting .rar files contained in the TLMC (Touhou Lossless Music Collection) directory.
 Before processing the files, they must be extracted.

+In addition to extracting files, the script will also generate a snapshot of the file system before and after the extraction with each file's hash for updating TLMC versions.

+- The script will calculate hash for all the `.rar` file and it's relative path from the TLMC root as it's key
+- The script will then extract the `.rar` files
+- Then, will all `.rar` files extracted, the script will then go through and generate hashes for all files and each file.

 #### Prerequisites

 - Ensure 7z (7-Zip) is installed and added to your system's PATH.
 You can verify this by running `7z` in your command line; it should not return an error.